-In FY 2010, 20 communities submitted wellhead protection plans to the DNR.
-There are now 362 communities who have a WHP plan for at least one of their wells.
-The list is online.
+In FY 2011, 22 communities submitted wellhead protection plans to the DNR.
+There are now approximately 380 communities who have a WHP plan for at least one of their wells.
+The list is online at http://dnr.wi.gov/org/water/dwg/gw/whp/communities.pdf

-For the tenth year in a row, DNR staff worked with the Groundwater Center at the Center for Watershed Science and Education (CWSE) and the Wisconsin Geological and Natural History Survey (WGNHS) to sponsor three groundwater workshops for teachers in January and February.
-Educators from 28 schools centers took part in the workshops held at Mount Horeb, Spooner, and Green Bay and were able to take a free groundwater model back to their school.
+For the eleventh year in a row, DNR staff worked with the Groundwater Center at the Center for Watershed Science and Education (CWSE) and the Wisconsin Geological and Natural History Survey (WGNHS) to sponsor three groundwater workshops for teachers in January and February.

+Educators from 26 schools centers took part in the workshops held at Mount Horeb, Chilton, and Fall Creek and were able to take a free groundwater model back to their school.
 Besides learning how to use the groundwater model, the educators received groundwater resources to incorporate groundwater concepts into their classroom.
 The intent of the workshops is to provide information for teachers to educate students - and their parents - on the importance of protecting groundwater in their own communities.
-With funding from an EPA WHP grant, groundwater models have been given to over 200 schools or nature centers since 2001.
+With funding from an EPA WHP grant, groundwater models have been given to over 250 schools or nature centers since 2001.